ManuelElizaldi/PyStrava/README.md

 [Strava's API documentation](https://developers.strava.com/)

 ## Project Description
 In order to use any of the scripts in this project there are a couple of steps that need to be done.
-First you have to create an account in [Strava](https://www.strava.com/) then, you have to start an App in the My App menu inside your profile.
-Once this step is done you will be given a Client ID and Client Secret which are used to access the API.
+First you have to create an account in [Strava](https://www.strava.com/), then you have to start an App in the My App menu inside your profile.
+Once this step is done you will be given a Client ID and Client Secret which are used to access the API through the python script.
 Also, you have to change the privacy setting in your profile, which can be found in the menu: Privacy Controls, here you have to set the 'Who Can See' settings for Profile Page and Activities to 'Everyone' to be able to pull the workout data through the API.
 Here's an image of how it should look:

 <img src="https://raw.githubusercontent.com/ManuelElizaldi/Workout-Analysis-API/main/Images/PrivacySettings.png"/>

+After those steps are done, before you use any of the API calls to pull data, we have to open the following link, changing the ```{client_id}``` with your own: ``` https://www.strava.com/oauth/authorize?client_id={client_id}&response_type=code&redirect_uri=http://localhost/&approval_prompt=force&scope=profile:read_all,activity:read_all ``` to get our access code and authorize the connection between Strava and our app.
+Here I use the package [Webbrowser](https://docs.python.org/3/library/webbrowser.html) to open this page directly from the script and then declare the code as a variable.

-After those steps are done, you also need to write a python script with
+After those steps are done, you also need to write a python script containing your Strava App credentials and the grant type set as ``` authorization_code ```, just as this piece of code:

 ```
 data = {